This page in Swedish

 Research

-Cecilia Nakeva von Mentzer's research is mainly about assessment and treatment of speech difficulties, language impairment and reading difficulties in children with and without hearing impairments.
-This involves the development of assessment methods for language and speech perception, as well as the development and evaluation of methods for promoting children's speaking ability, language ability and reading ability.
-The research often takes place in collaboration with other professions such as psychologists, audiologists, engineers and special educators.
+Cecilia’s research primarily focuses on the assessment and treatment of speech, language, and reading difficulties in children with and without hearing impairments.
+This includes the development of assessment tools for speech and language perception, as well as the design and evaluation of methods to support children’s speech, language, and reading abilities.
+More recently, her research has expanded to include social aspects of communicative disabilities.
+Her work is often interdisciplinary, involving collaboration with psychologists, audiologists, engineers, and special educators.

-Cecilia Nakeva von Mentzer is part of the research environment Special Education, Development and Learning.
+Cecilia is a member of the research subject Disability Research, part of the research environment SpecUL – Special Education, Development and Learning, and leads the research group Speak up.

 Teaching